History of The Maritime Amateur

 On June 27th, 2016 the Maritime Amateur website reached 100 thousand visits to the site.
 There were a total of 250 members at that time.

-UPDATE: March 1st, 2018 will mark the tenth anniversary of the Maritime Amateur website.
+UPDATE: March 1st, 2018 marked the tenth anniversary of the Maritime Amateur website.
+The site had recorded over 113 thousand visitors by that date.

 I want to thank all the members of this site and all amateurs who have visited the site.
 Also thanks to all who have sent me news and information to keep the site fresh and updated.
 A special thanks to other websites here in the Maritimes for their help with promoting the site and sharing of news.